 Calvin has a passion for community work and has been an avid volunteer for Special Olympics, Autism Speaks and Waters Edge Assisted Living Facility.
 He believes that working towards equitable educational access will empower young adults through a variety of means and allow them to chase their dreams and make lasting impacts.

-Robert Crosby, Board Secretary
+Breylon Smith, Board Secretary

 Breylon is a native of Youngstown, Ohio and is passionate about youth development, social justice, entrepreneurship, and volunteerism.
 Breylon has worked in Washington, DC since 2014 with Higher Achievement and currently serves as a Center Director.
 Prior to this work, Breylon gained experience in the education field at Global Scholars Academy, a public charter school in Durham, NC.
 He is a member of Alpha Phi Alpha Fraternity, Inc. and volunteers in various opportunities throughout the DMV area.